ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

 **TERMINALS**

-A terminal is an component ensuring the link and the integrity of the exchanges between a user session located on the LINE side and a TRANSACTION.
+A terminal is a component that controls the link and integrity of exchanges between a user session located on the LINE side and a TRANSACTION.
 There are 2 types of terminals:

-- The so-called LOCAL terminals used for transactions associated with VIRTEL modules or allowing access to a directory hosted on a VSAM file.
+- The so-called LOCAL terminals used for transactions associated with VIRTEL modules, or to access a directory hosted within a VSAM file.
 - The so-called RELAY terminals used for communications between VIRTEL and a VTAM application.
-Each "relay" is represented by a VTAM definition of APPL type.
+Each "relay" is represented by a VTAM definition of type APPL.

 **DIRECTORIES**